-The crappie bed is pieces of wood that fall into the water by natural cause while the man made is a brush pile of woods which is commonly used in the past.
+The crappie bed is pieces of wood that fall into the water by natural cause while the man-made is a brush pile of woods which is commonly used in the past.
 Crappie beds are most likely a helping tool for the fisherman to get the crappies to bait because fisherman has to struggle to find a spot so without them the fish would disappear.

-The secret of these crappie bed is that they provide a place as a shelter for crappie and it also provides the foundation for the formation of zooplankton on which most the bait fish feed.
+The secret of these crappie bed is that they provide a place as a shelter for crappie and it also provides the foundation for the formation of zooplankton on which most the baitfish feed.

 PVC Crappie Beds – Building Crappie Structure

 Most of the fisherman uses PVC pipe and concrete which looks almost similar to the brush pile of woods.
-When building crappie bed, people need to concentrate on its structure which is a characteristic that attracts crappies.
+When building a crappie bed, people need to concentrate on its structure which is a characteristic that attracts crappies.
 In the present, it is mostly constructed with PVC pipe and concrete instead of wood or other material.

 The size of the PVC pipe depends on the depth of the water and the number of PVC pipes depends on the builder.
-The building of man-made crappie bed has been going for a generation in both private lakes and public reservoirs which have ceased the original crappie bed made of wood.
+The building of a man-made crappie bed has been going for a generation in both private lakes and public reservoirs which have ceased the original crappie bed made of wood.

-There are some concerns when catching crappie, the structure of crappie bed and the position where crappie has to be considered to have an effective fishing.
+There are some concerns when catching crappie, the structure of crappie bed, and the position where crappie has to be considered to have effective fishing.
 The structure should not look like a trap which might cause crappie not to revisit that place again so changing the look of the crappie bed could bring new crappies.
 When fishing for crappie, the first thing that a fisherman would do is find the perfect area where more crappies spent their time and they are known to feed or rest.

 If the fisherman is over the crappie bed, it is good to have the hook with the crappie bed so that it can be fallen to target depth.
 Changing the depth should be considered and it should not be done often.
-It is good to keep in mind that crappie is social fish so they hang around together, if fisherman could not have a single bite in a particular area for several minutes then he should probably move on to another location.
-But if you once got bite and it will create a hype which can go more chances of getting another.
+It is good to keep in mind that crappie is social fish so they hang around together, if a fisherman could not have a single bite in a particular area for several minutes then he should probably move on to another location.
+But if you once got a bite and it will create a hype which can go more chances of getting another.

 Other Techniques on Building Crappie Structure

-Other than the structure, size, and purpose of the crappie beds, there are various tools that are similar to it such as the recycled Christmas tree but it is only capable of catching crappie for short term which is likely for days or weeks.
+Other than the structure, size, and purpose of the crappie beds, there are various tools that are similar to it such as the recycled Christmas tree but it is only capable of catching crappie for a short term which is likely for days or weeks.
 There are some crappie beds that consist of fishing baits within it so that it can attract more and more crappies.
 This technique is mostly practiced when the crappies don’t hang around frequently or according to the time period of the year.

-Sometime Crappies look more than for cover, most crappie anglers refer to brush pile or crappie bed because all these structures provide cover for crappie which provides a concealment to a fish.
-Crappie shallow to bottoms of the lake which range from rocks to logs, but fisherman are fortunate since most lakes are surrounded by the cover so it would be easy to lay the structure.
+Sometime Crappies look more than for cover, most crappie anglers refer to brush pile or crappie bed because all these structures provide cover for crappie which provides concealment to a fish.
+Crappie shallow to bottoms of the lake which range from rocks to logs, but fishermen are fortunate since most lakes are surrounded by the cover so it would be easy to lay the structure.

-Furthermore, crappies have a habit of moving towards holes so it preferable to have holes in the structure.
-So, if there is any kind of deeper spots in the area and holes in the structure, crappies would be holding to it.
+Furthermore, crappies have a habit of moving towards holes so it is preferable to have holes in the structure.
+So, if there is any kind of deeper spots in the area and holes in the structure, crappies would be beholding to it.
 Also, light and other conditions matter when fishing for crappies.

 Here are two examples of fish structure for mossback fish.